rapidsai/gha-tools/CONTRIBUTING.md

 ## Testing in CI

-The tools here are all executable, so testing an alternative branch just requirements downloading the files and putting the `tools/` directory on `PATH`.
+The tools here are all executable, so testing an alternative branch just requires downloading the files and putting the `tools/` directory on `PATH`.

 For example, create a script called `use_gha_tools_from_branch.sh` in the following in the project's `ci/` directory.